 Q. What is the minimum age to be able to train with Protect?

 A. For our regular group classes, you must be at least 16 years of age (15 years with parental consent).
 For younger people and children we have our 'Guardian Angel' Child Safety Course.
-There is also the option of taking private lessons with Protect's founders Phil and/or Athena Thompson.
+There is also the option of taking private lessons with a senior Protect Trainer.
 Contact us for details.

 Q. How do I join?